thorst/phpXfinityParser/README.md

+*if expires never then set to some large number to float
-*put movie title in dialog
-*make buttons disabled for ajax calls blocking for load more and add to watchlist
+* if only 2 lists, and the wan tto move, just move it to the othe rlist *put movie title in dialog when adding to wishlist *make buttons disabled for ajax calls blocking for load more and add to watchlist
-* view specifi watchlist
  * add sort by expired
- * new/delete/rename watchlist
- * on details also grab entity-summary, and rotten-tomatoes-rating
  * when its the end of the first load, hide button

 ###Instructions